 Since the GoPro is all about video, I’m thinking my next trip will consist more of videos than just pictures alone.
 I’ve tried just about everything else while traveling (a Moleskine journal in China, my mirrorless camera in Turks and Caicos, and my laptop in Mexico) and now an audio/video recording device feels like a fun new thing to try out!

 The little cube is waterproof so we can take it with us to the pool and to the beach.
 If we decide to go snorkeling, we could try to get fun shots swimming with the fish.
 Who knows what we’ll come across!
 The durability of the camera is outstanding so I’m not worried about letting it get a little dirty while we’re out in the terrain.

 I know GoPro offers a ton of equipment for their cameras but just to start off, I purchased the camera/memory card bundle along with two poles: The Handler and the SBONY 3-Way.

 The Handler seems very reliable because it floats and is fully waterproof- like the GoPro itself.
-Should we lose our grip of it, the handle will rise up from the ocean’s depths and the bottom of the pole is colored bright orange for easy locating.
-Forunately, it also has a wrist strap.
+Should we lose our grip on it, the handle will rise up from the ocean’s depths and the bottom of the pole is colored bright orange for easy locating.
+Fortunately, it also has a wrist strap.
 The pole seems to add the most functionality when dealing with wet environments.

 How cool is that?